Laurie Carroll

 Lawrence Patrick 'Dooley' Carroll (25 March 1926 – 10 August 2015) was an Australian rules footballer who played with St Kilda in the Victorian Football League (VFL).

 Originally from Ganmain, his brother Tom Carroll played for Carlton and his son Dennis Carroll played for Sydney.
 He was one of nine Carrolls who represented Ganmain in the 1957 premiership winning team.

-Carroll was considered a champion of New South Wales football, playing in seven premierships for Ganmain (1946, 1947, 1950, 1951, 1953, 1956 and 1957), was regarded as one of the best high marks in the South West League, and was voted as best player for NSW at the 1950 Brisbane Carnival.
+Carroll was considered a champion of New South Wales football, playing in seven premierships for Ganmain (1946, 1947, 1950, 1951, 1953, 1956 and 1957), was regarded as one of the best high marks in the South West Football League (New South Wales), and was voted as best player for NSW at the 1950 Brisbane Carnival.

 Older brother of former Carlton player, Tom Carroll.